Seven of the Best Budgeting Apps for 2026

 Best overall budgeting app: You Need a Budget

-You Need a Budget is a strong choice if you want to use a detailed and hands-on budgeting app to monitor expenses.
+You Need a Budget is a strong choice if you want a detailed and hands-on budgeting app to monitor expenses.
 By helping you prioritize where you spend your money, YNAB offers a holistic approach to monitoring your spending habits.
 YNAB provides four rules for users to follow.

 YNAB’s fourth rule is to “age your money” — in other words, once you get used to budgeting and spending less, you can pay for your current monthly bills with money you saved from the previous month rather than from your most recent paycheck.
 In addition to providing budgeting advice, YNAB also offers live money-management workshops online.

-Price: Sign up for a free trial for 34 days, then $14.99 a month or $109 if you pay annually.
+Price: Sign up for a free trial for 34 days, then $14.99 a month or $109 for an annual membership.

 Best for beginners: Simplifi and Tiller

-Quicken's Simplifi features easy-to-navigate menus and charts and creates a personalized spending plan you can use to monitor your income and expenses.
+Quicken's Simplifi features easy-to-navigate menus and charts, and creates a personalized spending plan you can use to monitor your income and expenses.
 Your spending plan adjusts as your expenses change, and the app’s features let you easily tweak your budget.
 In addition to tracking your spending, Simplifi helps you plan for the future, projecting your cash flow based on upcoming bills so you can change your spending accordingly.
-Quicken also recently released LifeHub, which allows you to add and organize your most important financial documents into a secure, digital hub.
-This protects them in the event your home incurs a fire, flood or other disaster.
+Quicken also recently released LifeHub, which organizes your most important financial documents into a secure, digital hub.
+This protects them in the event your home has a fire, flood or other disaster.
 The service is only $1.99 per month.

 Price: Sign up for Quicken Simplifi at $2.99 monthly, billed annually.